openvinotoolkit/training_extensions/README.md

 ## Misc

-Models that were previously developed can be found [here](https://github.com/openvinotoolkit/training_extensions/tree/misc).
+Models that were previously developed can be found on the [misc](https://github.com/openvinotoolkit/training_extensions/tree/misc) branch.

 ## Contributing